 Recently Zoom has become the darling app and popular virtual communication center.
 Nowadays people working, studying, and hanging out at home.
 It is a powerful cloud video conferencing platform.
 Like ezTalks Zoom also allows you to host a meeting with hundreds of participants.
 Using this application teachers can share lesson plans, swap files to students, and communicate directly with their students.
 The app offers both free and paid versions.

-Best Note-Taking Apps For teachers and Students
+Best Note-Taking Apps For teachers

 When we are reading or listening, taking notes helps us to be concentrate.
 And notes help you to maintain a permanent record of what you have read.
 Here are the 3 best note-taking apps for teachers and students: